 Applying the right makeup is a prerequisite for women who want to enhance their natural beauty, hide the (little) flaws, and basically look a lot more confident.
 One of the fun parts of any makeup regime is the eye makeup.
 Playing up the eyes by using the appropriate makeup defines your facial features and accentuates this memorable characteristic.

 The first thing to consider for achieving the perfect eye makeup, is to discern the look you want.
 This could be based on the occasion or the amount of effort needed.
 Also, make sure that the entire look is tied together to prevent the individual features from looking mismatched.

 Makeup Tips For Eyes

 You can use just a bit of a primer or a concealer and apply it across the entire eye area, blending from the lash line to the brows.
 Dust-on a layer of translucent powder to smoothen the look and prevent "creasing".

-However, there are a lot of colors that you can use such as gray, violet, blue, plum, gold, forest green, copper, bronze, or a beige colored eyeshadow.
-Personally, I love the metallic shades of the blues and the browns which can work wonders.
-You can also choose the eyeshadow based on the color of your eyes.
+However, there are a lot of colors that you can use such as gray, violet, blue, plum, gold, forest green, copper, bronze, or a beige colored eye shadow.
+Many women, love the metallic shades of the blues and the browns which can work wonders.
+You can also choose the eye shadow based on the color of your eyes.

 A little bit of darker color is used on the outer edge to give that kind of wedge shape to the eye.
 This technique is also used to create the smokey look.
 However, recent fashion dictates the two-tone color with the dark color on the lid itself, with a little gentle blending upwards and a taupe or other lighter color which goes on the brow bone.

 Bold eye makeup should always be paired off with subdued makeup for the rest of the face.
 Therefore, finish off your look with soft or neutral lips and cheeks done in a soft color for blush.
 This way, the eyes become the focal point of your overall look and thus have the desired effect.